Speed innovation and differentiate your organization

 How does 3D printing work?

 3D printing or additive manufacturing is a process of making three dimensional solid objects from a digital file.
-In an additive process an object is created by laying down successive layers of material until the entire object is created.
+In an additive process, an object is created by laying down successive layers of material until the entire object is created.
 Each of these layers can be seen as hundreds or thousands of thinly sliced horizontal cross-sections of the eventual object.
-A prepared file is uploaded in the 3D printer and it proceeds to create the object by reading and blending each layer together with no sign of the layering visible, resulting in one three dimensional object.
+A prepared file is uploaded in the 3D printer and it proceeds to create the object by reading and blending each layer with no sign of the layering visible, resulting in one three-dimensional object.